-Are you working in disaster risk management and do you want to further strengthen your expertise and knowledge about the assessment of dynamic risk by multiple hazards?
+Are you working in disaster risk management, and do you want to further strengthen your expertise and knowledge about assessing dynamic risk by multiple hazards?
 In this online course, we will focus on approaches to evaluate how multi-hazard risk might change over time.

 Multi-Hazard Risk Assessment involves the quantitative spatial modelling of potential losses due to multiple and interacting natural hazards.
 This includes attention for multiple event probabilities, multiple types of elements-at-risks, and multiple potential loss components.

 The assessment of changing risk is relevant because of its relation with ongoing changes in climate, land use, population, or socio-economic conditions.
 But the analysis of changes in risk is also relevant in a short time frame, for example, as a basis for Early Warning and Impact-Based Forecasting (IBF), and also to analyse the consequences of hazard interactions after major hazard events.

 This online course enables you to study part-time (taught two days a week for a period of 10 weeks) and at your own place.
 It is targeted at professional workers and researchers who focus on hazard modelling, risk reduction planning, or other aspects of disaster risk management.
 Familiarity with GIS and spatial analysis is required.

 This course is also taught as an elective course for ITC’s Master's students.
 As an online course participant, you will have an opportunity to work on group assignments with other students.
 This provides an interesting opportunity to exchange ideas with students from different parts of the world.